alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 |  10  |    FB    |      7.75     |       4       |                  0.25                 |
 |  11  |    RB    |      7.6      |      167      |                 10.40                 |

-Excluding the three positions with an insignificant amount of players taken (Punter, Kicker and Full Back) the position with the longest career is QB, which is over 1.9 years longer than the average first round RB, which comes in last.
-As expected, every postitions average career length increases when selected in the first round over the overall average career length for the respective position.
+Excluding the three positions from the above table with an insignificant amount of players taken (Punter, Kicker and Full Back), the position with the longest career is QB.
+There is nearly a two year difference between QB and the shortest length career of RB.
+If we look at the number of players taken for each position, there is not a correlation between career length and players taken.
+This may be due to the fact that there are different numbers of players needed to start for every position.
+For example, teams only need one starting QB but 5 starting OL and 3-4 starting DL.
+Therefore, more QBs and OLs were drafted in the first round, despite their average career length being slightly less than a QBs.

-On average, which drafted position has the longest career when not drafted in the first round?
+On average, which drafted position has the longest career when not drafted in the 1st round?

 We will use **SELECT** to pick position, career_length and players taken, **WHERE** to only include players who were taken in the first round and players who are **RETIRED**, **GROUP BY** to group the data by position, and use **ORDER BY** to sory by career length in descending order.